 7. You might need visas.

-Antarctica itself does not require permits or visas; however, you will likely need to fly from your home country to a port city in a foreign country, which may require some official documentation.
+Antarctica does not require permits or visas; however, you will likely need to fly from your home country to a port city in a foreign country, which may require some official documentation.

 8. Look for smaller ships.